EDCD/EDDI/README.md

 ##Configuring

 To configure EDDI run the 'login.exe' file in the plugin directory.
 This will ask for your username and password, and after that the confirmation token sent to you from Frontier via email.
 These are used to authenticate the user against the Frontier API servers from where the majority of the information is gathered.
 It will also require details of the path to your Elite installation, which it will obtain from the running application.

+You will also need to configure verbose net logs for Elite: Dangerous to ensure that you receive system change messages.
+To do so you need to find the AppConfig.xml file in your Elite product installation and ensure that the network section of it looks like this:

+    <Network
+     Port="0"
+     upnpenabled="1"
+     LogFile="netLog"
+     DatestampLog="1"
+     VerboseLogging="1">

 Once this is complete the final step is to configure VoiceAttack itself.
 To do this you need to start VoiceAttack and ensure that 'Enable Plugins' is checked in the settings.
 You also need to import the EDDI profile found in the plugin directory.
 Finally, you need to edit the profile to set ((EDDI: event loop)) to execute when the profile is loaded.